-The Chairman then adjourned the meeting at 1725 bis.
+The Chairman then adjourned the meeting at 1715 bis.

 15. The meeting reconvened 10 September at 0950 hours and began discussion of Agenda item 16, Management Measures for fish stocks in the Regulatory Area.
 Under Agenda item 16(a), Cod in Div.
-3M, the delegate of Denmark noted that the Commission was in the same position with regard to that stock as it had been in previous years and that last year the Fisheries Commission had agreed that the TAC would be maintained at 12,965 tons until a certain level of biomass had been reached and he proposed, supported by the delegate of the USSR, that the 1987 TAC be maintained at that level.
+3M, the dele-gate of Denmark noted that the Commission was in the same position with regard to that stock as it had been in previous years and that last year the Fisheries Commission had agreed that the TAC would be maintained at 12,965 tons until a certain level of biomass had been reached and he proposed, supported by the delegate of the USSR, that the 1987 TAC be maintained at that level.
 The delegate of the EEC noted that the catch data being used by the Scientific Council in assessing the stock were relatively meaningless as catch statistics for non-member countries fishing Cod in Div.
 3M had not been taken into account.
 As a result, he proposed that, rather than set a TAC, each Party should agree not to increase their current fishing effort so that the total fishing effort would remain constant.
 The delegate of Japan noted that while the Danish proposal limited catches to 12,965 tons, the EEC proposal could allow catch limits to increase using the same effort.
-The delegate of Norway requested the Canadian delegation to explain the reference on page 67 of the Scientific Council Report to Canadian estimations of overfishing of the stock.
-The delegate of Canada replied that in 1985 the only non-member countries fishing the stock were Mexico and Chile, and that although the TAC for that year was 12,965 tons, Canadian estimates put the catch at 27,354 tons.
-He declared that the overfishing was carried out according to Canadian estimations by Portugal, Spain, Mexico and Chile.
+The delegate of Norway requested the Canadian delegation to explain the reference on page 67 of the Scientific Council Report to Canadian estimations of overfishing the stock.
+The delegate of Canada replied that in 1985 the only non-member countries fishing the stock were Mexico and Chile, and that although the TAC for that year was 12,965 tons, Canadian estimations by Portugal, Spain, Mexico and Chile.
 He therefore noted that if the Commission were to agree to set no TAC and follow the EEC proposal then at the existing effort levels the catch in 1987 would be much higher than 12,965 tons and the stock would be depleted even further.